bsaldivaremc2/ConvolutionalNeuralNetwork-quick/README.md

 * You can enable max pooling by setting **max_pooling=True**, but you need to specify the hyperparameters shown.
 For the moment there is no default values
 * Every layer requires a unique name.
 During the saving and restoring of the model I saw some issues when variables lack a name.
 * The **create_graph** function requires that the train and test batches be a list of **"bn"** mini-batches where the mini-batch[0] is for x and [1] for y. x should be of shape **mini-batch size** by **n features** and y **mini-batch size** by **nc classes**
+* The layers were tested with grayscale images. if the input batches have 3 channels (r,g,b) or others add to the first **CV** dictionary the key **'prev_channels':3**  and see what happens.
+By default it is set to **1** .
+I haven't tested for more channels so if you do it and works let me know.